-“One thing that is available to all of us, contingent on time, is volunteering to not-for-profits. … And they need volunteers, they need people to help, and that’s one way that you start to learn the field and learn about the people in the field,” said Dr. Robert Rodriguez, healthcare executive and AIU Online business degree program faculty member, at the recent AIU Serious Talk webinar, “Where the Jobs are in 2014.”
+“One thing that is available to all of us, contingent on time, is volunteering to not-for-profits. … And they need volunteers, they need people to help, and that’s one way that you start to learn the field and learn about the people in the field,” said Dr. Robert Rodriguez, healthcare executive and AIU Online business degree program faculty member, at the recent AIU Serious Talk webinar.

 Read on for five ways volunteering can help boost your career, whether you’re just starting out in a new field or looking to get ahead in your current profession.

 Networking.
 Volunteers come from all professions, levels on the career ladder and walks of life.
 When you volunteer for an organization, you never know who you’ll meet – or how the relationships you build might serve you personally and professionally.
 This can be especially helpful if you’re trying to get a leg up in a new field.
 “Whether you are 47 or 27, how you enter the field is going to be the same way, and that is you can do some volunteer work, start networking and get to know some people,” said Rodriguez at the webinar.